HIRO-MicroDataCenters-BV/ds-checkout/README.md

-# checkout service documentation(needs to be updated)
+# checkout service documentation(needs to be updated with service related docs)
 Use this template for developing a web service.

 The template includes an example server application in Python with tests, automatically generated OpenAPI file, and an automatically generated client for accessing the server API from third-party applications.